In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Experiments

 Coverage is especially challenging, requiring a balance of completeness, relevance, and conciseness.
-Still, our variant outperforms the baseline by 9\%, showing the LLM can capture key themes.
-Some inputs contain over 100 distinct themes, explaining modest overall scores.
-When evaluating only the top-3 most frequent themes (the largest 3 clusters), coverage rises significantly, as our best variant reaches 0.75 (+17\%), highlighting its ability to capture the most important aspects of a paper's impact.
-Variants exposed only to impact-revealing citations show higher citation year compliance, while adding citation intents lowers it, likely because models focus more on intent than timing.
-Examples are in Appendix~\ref{app:ablationexamples}, with further discussion in Section~\ref{sec:limit}.

-All variants score high on trend awareness, with a slight edge for the impact-revealing + intents variant, showing LLMs can recognize distinct impact periods.
-This variant also improves insightfulness and specificity by 13\% over the zero-shot baseline.
+Our best variant still outperforms the baseline by 9\%, showing that the LLM can capture key themes.
+Some inputs include over 100 distinct themes, explaining modest overall scores.
+Focusing only on the 3 most frequent themes (largest clusters), coverage rises significantly, as our best variant reaches 0.75 (+17\%), highlighting its strength in capturing core impact.
+To assess the coverage of \textit{meaningful low-frequency themes}, we analyze long-tail impact across 10 papers; Appendix~\ref{app:longtailcoverage} shows up to 50\% coverage when intents are included.
+Variants using only impact-revealing citations show higher citation year compliance; adding citation intents lowers it, likely due to greater focus on intent over timing.
+See Appendix~\ref{app:ablationexamples} for examples and Section~\ref{sec:limit} for discussion.
+All variants show high trend awareness, with a slight edge for the impact-revealing + intents variant, showing LLMs can recognize distinct impact periods.
+This variant also improves insightfulness and specificity by 13\% over the no-knowledge baseline.
 Qualitative examples are in Appendix~\ref{app:ablationexamples}.
-G-Eval, via DeepEval\footnote{\url{https://github.com/confident-ai/deepeval}}, also offers reasons for each score (examples in Appendix~\ref{app:gevalexamples}).
-We visualize sample impact summaries in Appendix~\ref{app:impactexamples}.
-To examine whether results change depending on the field of the paper, we report results per field in Appendix~\ref{app:resultsperfield}.
+G-Eval, via DeepEval\footnote{\url{https://github.com/confident-ai/deepeval}}, also offers reasons for each score (Appendix~\ref{app:gevalexamples}).
+We visualize sample summaries in Appendix~\ref{app:impactexamples}.
+To examine whether results change depending on the paper's field, we report results per field in Appendix~\ref{app:resultsperfield}.
+Finally, Appendix~\ref{app:erroranalysis} show insights into how intent misclassification can impact the quality of the generated summaries.

-\textbf{LLM-Human correlation} We compute F1 agreement between human and LLM evaluators (50 instances per metric), yielding scores of 0.83 for faithfulness, 0.71 for coverage, 0.66 for insightfulness, 0.86 for trend awareness, and 0.74 for specificity.
-Correlation metrics (Spearman and Kendall-Tau) in Appendix~\ref{app:humancorrelation} show moderate to strong statistical significance.
+\textbf{Beyond GPTs.} We also generate impact summaries using Qwen and Gemini, to ensure model-agnosticism.
+Quantitative and qualitative results are provided in Appendix~\ref{app:otherllms}.
+Although GPT-4o served as our primary model, both Qwen and Gemini demonstrated strong performances, with Gemini in particular standing out in citation year compliance (0.93) and faithfulness (0.96).

+\textbf{LLM-Human correlation} We compute the human-LLM correlation, which shows moderate to strong relationships for the Spearman and Kendall-Tau metrics.
+Details are provided in Appendix~\ref{app:humancorrelation}.